 Conservatory faculty member since 2000.
 Marie holds a Bachlor degree in Music Education from Luther College in Decorah, Iowa.
 In college, Marie sang with the Nordic Choir under the direction of Weston Noble.
 Marie has taught elementary music in the public schools of Wisconsin, Minnespta and New Mexico.
 Marie started teaching piano lessons as the age of fifteen.
 In addition to teaching at the Conservatory, she accompanies the Campanile Chorus and students of the Lakeland High School Choir.
 Marie also sings with the Campanile Chorus and Bella Voce.
 Marie also sings in the Ascension Lutheran Church Choir and occasionally plays the organ or piano for worship services.

-Carolyn O’ Brien - Piano
+Carolyn O’ Brien, NCTM (Nationally Certified Teacher of Music) - Piano

 Conservatory faculty member since 2013.
 Carolyn has taught private piano instruction for 18 years.
 Carolyn has been a church pianist for 17 years.
 Carolyn has organized and conducted piano camp at Old School After School Care in Rhinelander with the purpose of introducing the joy of music making to the children.
 Students participated by playing and singing simple songs, using the piano as well as homemade rhythm instruments.
 Carolyn keeps a busy schedule in addition to teaching.
 She is an accomplished accompianist for student solo and ensemble competitions and performs at church and assisted living facilities.
-Carolyn will soon be a nationally certified music instructor through MTNA, the Music Teachers National Association.
+Carolyn is a nationally certified music instructor through MTNA, the Music Teachers National Association.

 Laurie Timm - Flute & Voice